 Back in the Day Bakery

-Unless you want an 8-hour sermon that includes nutritional charts, a Powerpoint presentation and tears of righteous fury, don’t get Jürgen started on American breads.
-And never use the phrase “Wonder Bread” around him — I will not be held responsible for anything that happens.
+Unless you want an eight-hour sermon that includes nutritional charts, a Powerpoint presentation and tears of righteous fury, don’t get Jürgen started on American breads.
+And never use the phrase “Wonder Bread” around him.
+I will not be held responsible for anything that happens.

 So when we discovered the Back in the Day Bakery, on the corner of Bull and 40th street, we were overjoyed.
-Bakeries are on almost every street in Germany — you can always get freshly baked, delicious breads, regardless of where you live… here in the States, that’s not so common.
-Back in the Day, though, offers Savannahians real breads, along with muffins, sandwiches and coffee.
-We’ve been a few times, and the tiny shop is always packed full — the last time I went, the line was out the door.
-There’s clearly a market out there for healthy, real bread.
+Bakeries are on almost every street in Germany, but in the States, that’s not the case.
+But Back in the Day is serving Savannah real breads, along with muffins, sandwiches and coffee.
+We’ve been a few times, and the tiny shop is always packed full.
+The last time I went, the line was out the door.
+There’s clearly a market out there for healthy, freshly-baked bread.

 Their loaves aren’t exactly the cheapest bargain in town, but the quality make them well worth the expense.
 And we should all hope that new bakeries like this thrive in the USA; God knows we need more of them!